simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-idp-hosted.md

     ];
     /* ... */

-The entity ID should be an URI.
+The entity ID must be a URI.

 The `host` option is the hostname of the IdP, and will be used to select the correct configuration.
 One entry in the metadata-list can